Master Natural Lighting Photography with Window Lighting

 Select A Backdrop

 Use the coloured card as the fundamental background for a brighter, more eye-catching image.
 I used a green background to contrast with the pink blossom for the most visual impact.
 Try playing around with others' colours.
-By placing the background further away you can blur the background with a shallower depth of field.
+Placing the background further away can blur the background with a shallower depth of field.

 Camera Settings for Window Light Photography